Bauxite mining in Australia: Gove Mine

 Gove mine is located on the Gove Peninsula in the Northern Territory and is currently owned by Rio Tinto.
 In 2018, the mine produced 12.5 million tonnes of bauxite with an alumina percentage of approximately 49.2% Al_{2}O_{3}.
 Bauxite was discovered on Arnhem Land reserves in the Gove Peninsula by the Northern Territory Coastal Patrol Service in 1952.
 The discovery in Gove was mainly driven by the demand for domestic bauxite sources by the government in response to World War II.
-This was because, up till then aluminium supply in Australia had largely depended on foreign bauxite mining and smelting.

-Unlike in Queensland and Western Australia, the Commonwealth government determined policy surrounding bauxite mining and so had power over the Gove bauxite deposit.
-However, the deposits were unaccessible for mining as they were on Aboriginal reserves.
-In 1953, the government persuaded the Northern territory Legislative Council to allow mining on Aboriginal reserves by amending the "Aboriginals Ordinance and Mining Ordinance".
-These amendments eventually led to the Yirrkala bark petitions in 1963, which fought for the recognition of the Yolngu people as the rightful owners of Arnhem land.
-Despite this, the Commonwealth government continued trying to lease the Gove bauxite deposits.
+This was because, up until then, aluminium supply in Australia had largely depended on foreign bauxite mining and smelting.
+Unlike in Queensland and Western Australia, the Commonwealth Government determined policy surrounding bauxite mining, and so had power over the Gove bauxite deposit.
+However, the deposits were inaccessible for mining as they were on Aboriginal reserves.
+In 1953, the government persuaded the Northern Territory Legislative Council to allow mining on Aboriginal reserves by amending the Aboriginals Ordinance and Mining Ordinance.
+The French company Pechiney registered an Australian subsidiary, GOMINCO (Gove Mining and Industrial Corporation), formerly Gove Bauxite Corporation and a subsidiary of Australian company Duval Pty Ltd.

+In 1963 the Yolngu people submitted the Yirrkala bark petitions to the Australian Parliament, which fought for the recognition of the Yolngu people as the rightful owners of Arnhem Land.
+In 1963 Pechiney was persuaded to abandon Gove, and the Commonwealth Government bought GOMINCO, and continued trying to lease the Gove bauxite deposits.
 Commonwealth policy for Gove was centred on two objectives: the industrial development of bauxite refineries in the remote areas of northern Australia, and significant Australian equity in the enterprise.
-With these objectives in mind, the Commonwealth Government judged companies seeking the bauxite deposits until 1968 when they signed an agreement with Nabalco.
+With these objectives in mind, the Commonwealth Government judged companies seeking the bauxite deposits until 1968, when they signed an agreement with Nabalco.
 In response to the land lease, the Yolngu people challenged Nabalco in what would be the first Aboriginal land rights case: Milirrpum v Nabalco.
-The case was judged by Justice Blackburn who ruled against the Yolngu people.

-Bauxite mining in Gove started in that same year in 1971.
+The case was judged by Justice Blackburn, who ruled against the Yolngu people in 1971.
+Bauxite mining in Gove started in that same year.

 In 2001, the Gove mine was purchased by Alcan, who in 2002 renamed Nabalco to Alcan Gove.
 Rio Tinto then bought Alcan in 2007 for $38.1 billion and was renamed Rio Tinto Alcan.
 Since, Rio Tinto has formed the Gove Traditional Owners Agreement under the Aboriginal Land Rights (Northern Territory) Act 1976, the first negotiated agreement over the Gove mine.
 Bauxite mined from Gove was refined at Rio Tinto's Gove refinery until 2014, when costs led to the refinery closing.
 While this has had an impact on employment in the local town of Nhulunbuy, bauxite production has been largely unaffected due to proximity and high export demand from China.
 Rio Tinto is predicting that their Gove mining operations will finish in 2030.